ip-repo/guides/typing-with-sound/how-to-type-with-sound.md

 def send_random_notes_to_sonic_pi(key):
     """
-    This function is called when over a key is pressed, each time a random note will be sent to the sonic pi live_loop that is waiting for data and the note will be played in sonic pi.
+    This function is called when a key is pressed, each time a random note will be sent to the sonic pi live_loop that is waiting for data and the note will be played in sonic pi.
     """